 If this looks like some kind of humble-brag / territory grab (I was here first!
 I own the subway!) allow me to add that I found, minutes ago, a photographer named Toni Tiller, who did a version of the project back in 2009.
 Hers may not yet have escaped the ghetto of Flickr, but truth be told, I like it better than mine and Wyatt’s both.
 Was she the first?
 Maybe, but I wouldn’t bet on it.

 What’s the moral of the story?
 I don’t know.
-Maybe if a project seems more opportunistic than visionary, you’d better not waste time getting it in front of people.
+Maybe if a project seems more opportunistic than visionary, you’d better hurry up and get it in front of people.
 But maybe opportunistic is the wrong word—it feels like a cheap shot.